IBM-Cloud/docs/services/Weather/index.md

 *Last updated: 19 May 2016*
 {: .last-updated}

-Use {{site.data.keyword.weatherfull}} to incorporate weather data from The Weather Company (TWC) into your {{site.data.keyword.Bluemix}} applications.
+Use Insights for Weather for IBM Bluemix to incorporate weather data from The Weather Company (TWC) into your {{site.data.keyword.Bluemix}} applications.
 {:shortdesc}